elwin212/elwin212/README.md

 * 🔍 Exploring new technology everyday.

-* 💡 Eager to join hands for exciting projects.

-* 🤝 Ready to team up for tech-driven initiatives.

 * 🤖 HTTP status code: `404 (not found at my desk lol)`

-## 🌍 My Natural Habitat:
-- 60% at my desk, googling for solutions.
-- 20% in nature, seeking inspiration.
-- 10% in the kitchen, brewing latte and code.
-- 10% in dreamland, where error doesn't exist.

 <details>
 <summary>📈 Stats</summary>